 If a human reviewer is indeed making ad-hoc, intuitive, random, eye-test decisions, then you are better off not doing it because the net result will be even worse, and you would have wasted precious human resources while gaining nothing, if not doing additional damage to your data.

 While it’s true that on any one specific record, a human action can potentially make it better, there is also equal chance that the human action can make it worse.
 If the human decision is indeed “random” because the claim is that there is no consistent logic, then statistics say that over a large enough data set, which most marketing databases will fit that bill, the positive and the negative impacts of the human action wash out, with 10,000 records or more, the net effect of the human action is most likely ZERO.
 It’s just like if you were to flip a coin enough times, you get 50/50 heads/tails.

 There are more valuable tasks you can use your human resources for than doing a painful task that yields zero results, and that your human resources are guaranteed to hate doing.

 It Will Not Scale, If It Gets Done at All

-Manual dedupe review is such a painful and slow process that most people will procrastinate, and procrastinate, and procrastinate.
+Manual dedupe review of results is such a painful and slow process that most people will procrastinate, and procrastinate, and procrastinate.
 They will do anything else first if they have a choice.
 Any dedupe project that requires manual review, especially the ones that involve a large number of people, like the sales team, to participate in will simply never get done.
 We don’t like it, but it’s simply human nature.
 Your options are: